Learn about common misconceptions on the "open gut" theory and why early allergen introduction is recommended for all babies starting at 4 months.

 Early Allergen Introduction: Evidence-Based and Effective

-Introducing allergenic foods starting between 4 and 6 months can help reduce your baby’s allergy risk rather than increasing it.
+Introducing allergenic foods starting between 4 and 6 months is important for every baby.
 On the other hand, the delayed introduction of allergenic foods, which the unsupported “open gut” theory promotes, can actually make babies more likely to develop a food allergy.

 So, the benefits of introducing allergenic foods early and often far outweigh the risks.
 And unlike the “open gut” theory, early allergen introduction is evidence-based.

 “The most important thing is to introduce food allergens early and frequently, starting as early as 4 - 6 months,” says Dr. Andrew Matthew, Board Certified Pediatrician and Chief of Pediatrics at Los Robles Medical Center.
-“According to recent landmark studies, early allergen introduction in infants has been proven the most effective method for helping to prevent food allergies.
+“According to recent landmark studies, early allergen introduction in infants has been proven effective.
 Parents should not worry that introducing allergens this early will put their baby at risk.
 After all, the “open gut” theory is not supported by any scientific evidence.
 In fact, studies suggest that delaying introduction may put your child at a greater risk for developing food allergies.
 In addition, results from the recent clinical early allergen introduction trials should put parents at ease.
 These trials started early introduction as early as 4 months with over 2,000 babies, and there weren’t any cases of anaphylaxis or hospitalizations.”

-- In the LEAP, EAT, and PETIT studies, babies were introduced to common allergens (peanut, egg, and milk ) starting between 4 - 11 months of age.
+- In the studies, babies were introduced to common allergens starting between 4 - 11 months of age.

 - The babies continued to consume these allergenic foods multiple times per week for 3 - 6 months (or more; the LEAP study sustained exposure for 4 years).

-- Findings from these studies show that introducing babies to common food allergens early and often can help reduce their food allergy risk by up to 80%.
+- Findings from these studies show that introducing babies to common food allergens early and often is important for every baby

 Even though clinical guidelines recommend introducing allergenic foods starting at 4 - 6 months, some babies simply aren’t developmentally ready for solids at this early age.